 Stunning, historic, picturesque and cinematic are just a few words that barely begin to do the coastal town of Sorrento justice.
-A perfect honeymoon destination located in southwestern Italy, there's so much to do, see, taste and experience.
-Follow our guide for a once-in-a-lifetime experience (packed into just 3 days) in Sorrento.
+A perfect honeymoon destination located in southwestern Italy, there's so much to do, see, taste, and experience.
+Follow our guide for a once-in-a-lifetime experience (packed into just three days) in Sorrento.

 Take a private boat tour to the stunning island of Capri.
 There's nothing more romantic than spending a day on the sea with your new spouse, taking in one of the world's most picturesque places.
 There are group tours you can take, but it's worth splurging on a boat for just you two.
 Experiencing the Blue Grotto is something that every couple should do at least once, so why not kick off your marriage with it?
 Although during high season it can be very crowded and touristy, you'll still want to spend some time on the island itself.
 To get away from the crowds, take a scenic walk for a late lunch to Le Grottelle, a quaint family-owned place that isn't overpriced.

-You should arrive back in Sorrento around 7:00 PM, which leaves you plenty of time to enjoy a nice night.
+You should arrive back in Sorrento by around 7 p.m., which leaves you plenty of time to enjoy a nice night.
 If you ate a late lunch in Capri, you may not be too hungry yet, so take a stroll down Corso Italia, the main road through town.
-It's one of the great shopping streets in Italy — you'll find everything from unforgettable handmade ceramics to high-end clothing.
+It's one of the great shopping streets in Italy—you'll find everything from unforgettable handmade ceramics to high-end clothing.
 If you're up for dinner, try Ristorante Pizzeria Tasso, where you can share a true Neapolitan pizza as well as traditional Italian fare.
 And of course, you'll want to end your night with gelato!

 After Pompeii, your tour will take you up towards the summit.
 For those of you who want some adventure, you can reach the actual top of the mountain by foot if you choose.
 If so, you'll experience some of the more stunning views in the area.